kikitux/nomad-aws-1/README.md

 - [x] create `nomad-aws/manually/infrastructure/README.md`
 - [x] in `README.md` add manual steps to create components described in the diagram
 - [x] test VMs can ping internet and each other
+- [x] adjust region to reflect Nomad region and datacenter